What is a Right to Work Check?

 Jump to section:

-As an employer, it's your legal responsibility to ensure staff have a right to work in the UK.
-You can do this by conducting a right to work check.
+As an employer, it's your legal responsibility to ensure your staff have the right to work in the UK.
+This is usually done by conducting a right to work check.

-If you fail to verify the right to work of a prospective employee, you could end up employing an illegal worker.
-As a result, you might face a civil penalty, such as a fine or in extreme cases, prison.
+If you fail to verify right to work checks for a prospective employee, you could end up employing them illegally.
+As a result, employers may face civil penalties, such as monetary fines, business closure, or even imprisonment in extreme cases.

-In this guide, we'll discuss what a right to work check is, what your legal obligation is, and ways to prevent illegal working in your business.
+In this guide, we'll discuss what a right to work check is, what your legal obligations are, and ways to prevent illegal recruitment within your business.

 What is a right to work check?

-A right to work check is a type of background check the Home Office requires from employers.
-It determines whether a potential employee or casual worker has the right to work in the UK before starting employment.
+A right to work check is a type of background check that the Home Office requires of employers.
+It determines whether a potential employee or casual worker has the right to work in the UK before they start their employment.

-To establish this, companies must check documents that validate the immigration status of all their employees.
-But, the documents required depend on the nationality of the candidate, as well as the type of permission they have to work in the UK.
+To establish this, companies must check documents to validate the immigration status of all their employees.
+These documents will depend on the nationality of the candidate, as well as the type of permission they have to work in the UK.

 Why are right to work checks important?